blad/android-event-playback/README.md

 ## Running the Scripts

 1. Collect events from the device or emulator `adb shell getevent -t > events.log`
+    - Note that `-t` flag is required.
+It provides the script a way to calculate delays between events.
 2. Run the conversion script: `./runWithInput events.log`
 3. Push the event files and coordinator script to the device: `adb push out/* sdcard/android-event-playback/`
 4. Run the playback script: